-The carrying amounts of the company's investment in its subsidiary undertaking is reviewed annually to determine if there is any indication of impairment.
+The carrying amounts of the company's investments in subsidiary undertakings are reviewed annually to determine if there is any indication of impairment.
 If any such indication exists, the assets' recoverable amounts are estimated.
 The recoverable amounts of assets are the greater of their fair value less the costs of disposal and their value in use.
 In assessing the value in use, the estimated future cashflows are discounted to their present values using appropriate pre-tax discount rates.
-Impairment losses are recognised when the carrying amount of an asset exceeds its estimated recoverable amount with impairment losses being recognised in operating expenses in the income statement.
+Impairment losses are recognised when the carrying amount of an asset exceeds its estimated recoverable amount.